What is learning? From theory to practice

 Fatigue

 It is related to point two, physical health.
 If you are physically or mentally tired, you can't bring the best version of yourself.
-Fatigue can have several causes like you are too busy, your diet isn't balanced, you have studied too long.
+Fatigue can have several causes, such as being too busy, your diet isn't balanced, or you have studied too long.

 Time of day